JacksonBurns/fastprop/paper/paper.md

 <!--
 Current Project Status:
- - fastprop has all of the training features that it needs; the prediction side still needs be written, as well as the intepretability
+ - fastprop has all of the training features that it needs; the prediction side still needs be written, as well as the intepretability and speedup (this will be a follow-up paper)
  - need to run a 'diminishing training size' experiment on a large dataset where Chemprop and fastprop have similar peak (80% training) performance - probably QM8
- - the paper is in bullets with a good overall structure; need to fill out the sentence transitions -->
+ - emphasize the accuracy on small datasets more so than the runtime, though it warrants a mention in just a paragraph or so -->

 <!-- Graphical Abstract Goes Here -->